 Anyway, about here (1909) is where we come in.
 At the National Archives there are photos of hundreds of federal buildings at the time of their completion; in fact, contractors offered such photos as proof that their work was completed (and thus, get paid in full).
 You'll most often find pairs of such photos, taken from opposite corners to show all faces of the building.
 I've scanned and posted many of these, of course, at the PMCC Online Post Office Photo Collection.
 You may have seen a couple of these in my Big Sky, Big Post Offices entries (to wit: Missoula).
 Photos were taken upon completion of an all-new post office / federal building, or upon completion of a major renovation / building extension.
 Such would include that "twelve-foot addition" mentioned above.

-There are three photosundatedin the Waldoboro file, which effective show us a 360° view of the post office:
+There are three photosundatedin the Waldoboro file, which effectively show us a 360° view of the post office:

 The "twelve-foot addition" would be an enlargement to the rear and correspond roughly thusly: